How to carve a leprechaun, you wonder? For that matter, what exactly is a leprechaun?

 All paints are Delta Ceramcoat unless otherwise noted.
 It is recommended that you start with the lightest colors first.

-If you prefer to use a bandsaw, simply size our pattern to fit any size wood block.
+If you prefer to use a bandsaw, simply photocopy our pattern to size to fit any wood block.